Hey. You free tonight? Get a room. I’ll get the guys.

 Then I’m there.
 Three spots down, the little numbers on the door glimmering as cars pass.
-Firefighter said 136.
+The firefighter said 136.

 My body is still on Earth, no more content than it was five seconds ago.
 If I could forget for just a moment… If I could just grab a feeling and keep it…

 Steps sound on cracked pavement.
-My own feet are moving themselves.
+My own feet are moving.

 The room waiting for me is the only one with lights on.
 I can’t fuck with the lights on.
 Not when they can see that it’s been so hard not to give in.